-- an individual learning programme - evidence based interventions - extra help from a teacher or a learning support assistant - making or changing materials, resources or equipment - working with a child in a small group - maintaining specialist equipment - observing a child in class or at break and keeping records - helping a child to take part in the class activities - making sure that a child has understood things by encouraging them to ask questions and to try something they find difficult - helping other children to work with a child, or play with them at break time - supporting a child with physical or personal care difficulties, such as eating, getting around school safely, toileting or dressing - access to a shared nurture group at a local school
+- an individual learning programme - evidence based interventions - extra help from a teacher or a learning support assistant - making or changing materials, resources or equipment - working with a child in a small group - use of specialist equipment - observing a child in class or at break and keeping records - helping a child to take part in the class activities - making sure that a child has understood things by encouraging them to ask questions and to try something they find difficult - helping other children to work with a child, or play with them at break time - supporting a child with physical or personal care difficulties, such as eating, getting around school safely, toileting or dressing - access to specialised, designated areas, e.g. sensory room, dyslexia-friendly library.